vtex/shoreline/packages/admin-ui-docs/docs/components/toggle.md

 # Toggle

-A Toggle is a tool that customize configurations.
+Toggle is a component for customizing configurations.
 It represents a physical switch that allows users to turn things on or off, providing control over actions and preferences.
 Tapping a toggle switch is a two-step action: selection and execution.
 It should reflect an action that triggers a state, never both at once.

 ## Import